• Share this on:

 4. What are the prices for soap on the European market?

-Prices for soap vary across market segments, ranging from low- to high-end.
-After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.
+Prices for soap vary across market segments.
+After adding logistics costs, wholesaler and retail margins, and value-added tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.

-Table 1 gives an overview of the prices of soap in the low-, mid- and high-end market segments.
+Table 1 gives examples of prices across market segments.

 Table 1: Indicative consumer prices of soap